Why am I thinking about moving house?

 Back then I was a newly single parent working as a freelance journalist.
 I’d had to sell our house in Brighton as part of the divorce settlement, so I was broke (to put it mildly).

-Moving 300 miles North and buying a fixer-upper in a nice part of town, close to my family, seemed like the best plan.
+Moving house 300 miles North and buying a fixer-upper in a nice part of town, close to my family, seemed like the best plan.

 And it definitely was.